pyeventsourcing/eventsourcing/docs/topics/process.rst

 Hence one application process could usefully and reliably employ many concurrent operating system processes (the library doesn't support this, yet).

-In the example below, a system of process applications is defined independently of its deployment with threads, or multiple operating system processes, or network nodes.
-It is then started as a single thread.
-And later it is also started as multiple operating system processes.
+In the example below, a system of process applications is defined independently of how it may be run.
+Then, the system is run as a single threaded system.
+Afterwards, the system is run with multiprocessing, with one operating system process for each process application in the system, which then operate concurrently.

 Kahn process networks